SEO isn’t simple, easy, or quick.

 An informational query is one in which the user has a specific thing they want to learn more about.
 How to clean a dryer duct and main actor in Breaking Bad are examples of informational searches.

 Transactional queries indicate that the user is looking to spend their money or their time.
-For example, the affordable baby car seat is probably going to be entered by someone that is planning to buy a new car seat soon, while online personality test might be typed by someone looking to spend their time learning more about themself.
+For example, the affordable baby car seat is probably going to be entered by someone that is planning to buy a new car seat soon, while online personality test might be typed by someone looking to spend their time learning more about themselves.

 Navigational queries are used when the searcher is trying to find a specific website or brand.
 Googling Facebook or iTunes app store are examples of navigational searches.